To diagnose what might be causing your swollen lymph nodes, your doctor may need:

 - Have you recently had sex with a new partner?

 - Do you practice safe sex?
 Have you done so since you became sexually active?

 What you can do in the meantime

-While you wait for your appointment, try easing your discomfort by using warm compresses and an OTC pain reliever, such as ibuprofen (Advil, Motrin IB, others) or acetaminophen (Tylenol, others).
+While you wait for your appointment, if your swollen nodes are painful, try easing your discomfort by using warm compresses and an over-the-counter (OTC) pain reliever, such as ibuprofen (Advil, Motrin IB, others) or acetaminophen (Tylenol, others).

-- Lymphadenitis.
-Merck Manual Professional Version. http://www.merckmanuals.com/professional/dermatologic_disorders/bacterial_skin_infections/lymphadenitis.html.
-Accessed July 25, 2016.
+- Lymphadenopathy.
+Merck Manual Professional Version. https://www.merckmanuals.com/professional/cardiovascular-disorders/lymphatic-disorders/lymphadenopathy#.
+Accessed Sept.
+3, 2019.

 - Papadakis MA, et al., eds.
 Lymphangitis and lymphadenitis.
 In: Current Medical Diagnosis & Treatment 2019.
 58th ed.
 McGraw-Hill Education; 2019. https://accessmedicine.mhmedical.com.
 Accessed Sept.
 3, 2019.